aclaf/flagrant/docs/explanation/behavior.md

 Initialization occurs once when a parser instance is created, before any parsing operations.

-**Specification validation:** The parser validates that the provided `CommandSpecification` is structurally valid:
+**Specification validation:** the parser validates that the provided `CommandSpecification` is structurally valid:

 - All option names (both long and short forms) are unique within the command
 - All subcommand names and aliases are unique within the command